-I've entered the Women on Writing contests and Women Fiction Writers Association Rising Star contest The winner of these contests and my name wasn't on the list but...
+I've entered the Women on Writing contests and The Rising Star award The winner of these contests was announced and my name wasn't on the list but...
 I have won invaluable feedback and encouragement from judges.

 For example, one judge wrote: This author's work displays many favorable attributes.
 The author has an eye for detail.
 She weaves emotion throughout.
 It's noted in the synopsis, the story is based on a true story and I suspect that contributed to the strong story world created in this manuscript.
 I think this author has great potential.